GSA/idmanagement.gov/_fpki/3_fpki_truststores.md

     href: '#what-is-a-trust-store'
   - text: What Is a Public Trust Store?
     href: '#what-is-a-public-trust-store'
-  - text: Commonly Used Trust Stores
+  - text: What Are Common Trust Stores?
     href: '#what-are-the-most-common-public-trust-stores'
   - text: Adobe Trust Store
     href: '#what-federal-pki-certificate-policies-are-trusted-by-adobe-and-how-do-i-view-them'